-Trump Deems Churches ‘essential,’ Calls for Them to Reopen
+Trump Deems Churches ‘Essential,’ Calls for Them to Reopen

 The CDC more than a month ago sent the Trump administration documents the agency had drafted outlining specific steps various kinds of organizations could follow as they work to reopen safely.

-The administration first shelved the documents but eventually released guidance for six other types of organizations, but not houses of worship.
-A Trump administration official had said there had been concerns about the propriety of the government interfering with the operation of places of worship.
+The administration first shelved the documents.
+Eventually, it released guidance for six other types of organizations, but not houses of worship.
+A Trump administration official had said there were concerns about the propriety of the government interfering with the operation of places of worship.

 Roger Severino, director of the Office for Civil Rights at the Department of Health and Human Services, argued that “protections against religious discrimination aren’t suspended during an emergency.”

-Two senior administration officials, speaking on condition of anonymity to discuss private deliberations, concerns about religious freedom had since been resolved.
+“I said, ‘You better put it out.’
+And they’re doing it,” Trump said at a Ford Motor Co. plant repurposed to make ventilators in Michigan.
+“And they’re going to be issuing something today or tomorrow on churches.
+We’ve got to get our churches open.”

-Associated Press writer Jonathan Lemire contributed to this report from New York.
+Associated Press writers Jonathan Lemire in New York and Philip Marcelo in Boston contributed to this report.